FYS9411 – Computational Physics II: Quantum Mechanical Systems

 Recommended previous knowledge

-The course is based on three large projects which are evaluated and graded.
-The two first projects will count 25% of the final grade and the last project will count 50% of the final grade.
-Final grade (pass/not pass) based on the three projects.
-There is no final written or oral examination.
+- Two large projects which are evaluated and graded.
+Each project counts 50% of the final grade.
+Final grade based on the two projects.

 Grades are awarded on a pass/fail scale.
 Read more about the grading system.